- Safety and Health Topics

-This section highlights some of the OSHA standards, Federal Register notices (rules and proposed rules), preambles to final rules (background to final rules), directives (instructions for compliance officers) related to brownfields.
+This section highlights some of the OSHA standards, Federal Register notices (rules and proposed rules), preambles to final rules (background to final rules), directives (instructions to OSHA staff) related to brownfields.

 Operations at brownfields must comply with either all applicable General Industry standards (29 CFR 1910) or all applicable Construction standards (29 CFR 1926), depending on the nature of work at the site.
 In addition, if a site is determined to be a "hazardous waste site," that site must comply with the Hazardous Waste Operations and Emergency Response (HAZWOPER) Standard, as listed below.